 Furcraea foetida (L.) Haw.

-Furcraea foetida is a succulent subshrub with sword-shaped leaves with margins entire or with a few hooked spines.
-It is stemless or with a short stem and grows up to 5 feet (1.5 m) tall.
-Leaves are up to 6 feet (1.8 m) long and up to 6 inches (15 cm) wide.
-Flowers are strongly scented, greenish to creamy-white, and up to 1.6 inches (4 cm) long.
-They are produced on a large, up to 25 feet (7.5 m) tall inflorescence.
+Furcraea foetida is a succulent plant that forms a rosette of sword-shaped leaves with usually entire margins, at least in the distal half.
+It is stemless or with a short stem and can reach up to 5 feet (1.5 m) in height.
+The leaves can grow up to 6 feet (1.8 m) long and 6 inches (15 cm) wide.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).